 Dealing With an On-Demand Economy

 According to III, there are “many unanswered insurance questions” in the on-demand economy.
 Get ready to answer those questions by developing a plan to deal with these unique cases as they arise.
 At first, each new case might require special attention.
-Eventually, you should be able to set up a strategy to deal with similar cases as they come to you in the future.
+Eventually, you should set up a strategy to deal with similar cases as they come to you in the future.

 More Catastrophic Events